Can you recycle plastic toys: 4 tips for an eco-friendly family

 There are some options for recycling plastic toys

 TerraCycle has partnered with several toy manufacturers to enable recycling.
-Among them are programs for Hasbro, Spin Master toys and games, L.O.L.
-Surprise!, and Vtech & LeapFrog electronic learning devices and electronic toys.
+Among them are programs for Hasbro, Spin Master toys and games, and Vtech & LeapFrog electronic learning devices and electronic toys.
 In addition, TerraCycle offers for-purchase recycling solutions for toys, action figures and stuffed animals.
 Other companies, like Mattel Playback, also offer recycling for plastic toys.

 While this is a start, the production and recycling of plastic still takes up resources.
 It’s more ecofriendly to purchase used toys instead of new.

 Alternatives to plastic toys

 There are many ways to avoid or reduce plastic with the toy options you provide for your kids.
 Make thoughtful decisions when purchasing toys, check thrift stores, garage sales and online exchanges for gently used toys, and remember to pass them on to someone else for reuse when your child is done playing with them.
 Focus on durable toys that won’t break easily, and always be aware of which toys have batteries and can’t go in the trash.
 Try to opt for natural materials when possible.
 When toys do break, see if you can extend their life by repairing them.
 Consider rotating toys to increase their novelty and reduce the overall number you buy.
 You can also let the creativity flow by repurposing other items found around your home.

 Consider joining a toy library, such as the Minneapolis Toy Library or The Lending Closet to reduce waste, prevent clutter and save money.
 Being a member of the toy library means your kids will get new toys every few weeks that match their development stage.